Bladder Cancer Treatment in Topeka, KS

 If you experience symptoms of bladder cancer listed below and have multiple risk factors, chances are Dr. Rupp will conduct a test.
 Some general tests include a urine analysis and biopsy.
 In some cases, the doctor will conduct a cystoscopy (inserting a tube with a camera into your bladder), or imaging tests.
 However, imaging tests are usually done once bladder cancer is confirmed and staging needs to be determined.

 Treatment for bladder cancer, once confirmed, will most likely be surgery.
 Whether it’s surgery to just remove the tumor or to remove the tumor and surrounding tissue depends on the staging of bladder cancer.
-This surgery is called a cystectomy.
+If caught early enough, Dr. Rupp can conduct a surgical procedure called a transurethral resection of bladder tumor, abbreviated as TURBT.
+This procedure is used to treat bladder cancer by removing potentially cancerous tissue.
+Another surgical option is called a cystectomy.
 Dr. Rupp uses da Vinci robotic to perform a minimally invasive cystectomy.
 In some extreme cases, the entire bladder needs to be removed.
 However if caught early enough, immunotherapy or radiation therapy options may be available.

 Risk Factors for Bladder Cancer